wyrmiyu/ddns-tools/dnsmadeeasy/README.md

 to determine client's current IP.
 It then compares it to the actual DNS record and in case the IPs differ, the script will attempt to update the record.

-The update is attempted via the API (HTTPS) provided by Dnsmadeeasy.
+The update itself is done via the documented API provided by Dnsmadeeasy.
+Further the script ensures that the SSL certificate of dnsmadeeasy.com is valid one, before attempting the update.

 #### TTL and cron